icons8/lunacy-docs/docs/release-notes/index.md

 <embed type="image/svg+xml" alt="Auto layouts" src="https://cdn-eu.icons8.com/docs/gl51ueShF0iBDEjitVDQmw/tDi3z5LBckqv-w51qDb-fg.svg" />

 Another long-awaited feature.
-With auto-layouts, you can create designs that will adjust to content as you change it.
+With auto layouts, you can create designs that will adjust to content as you change it.
 Imagine you edit the text of a button and the button itself expands or shrinks depending on the text size.
 Or a frame (artboard) that automatically gets longer as you add new elements to it.

 Auto layouts are a very powerful, yet complex, feature with lots of properties.
 But after you master it, your design flow will get to the next level.